 Overdraft Fees vs Non-Sufficient Funds (NSF) Fees: What’s the Difference?

 Overdraft and non-sufficient funds (NSF) fees have a lot in common.
-Both fees are triggered when there’s not enough money in an account to cover a transaction, and both can be avoided with practice.
+Both fees are triggered when there’s not enough money in an account to cover a transaction, except with overdrafts, the transaction usually goes through and with NSF, it’s canceled.

 What Are Overdraft Fees?